A Little Pond

-A Little Pond (Korean: 작은 연못) is a 2009 South Korean feature film written and directed by Lee Saang-woo depicting the massacre of South Korean refugees by American soldiers at No Gun Ri in late July 1950, early in the Korean War.
+A Little Pond (Korean: 작은 연못) is a 2009 South Korean feature film written and directed by Yi Sang-woo depicting the massacre of South Korean refugees by American soldiers at No Gun Ri in late July 1950, early in the Korean War.
 The ensemble cast, who donated their services, includes some of South Korea's leading actors.

 Plot

 The plot draws on No Gun Ri victims' experiences, but the characters are all fictional.
 The film opens with scenes establishing the ordinary domestic rhythms of a midcentury Korean village, with children at play, men relaxing over a board game, and a young teacher leading her pupils in practice for a singing contest.
 But the fighting front of the war, which began several weeks earlier, soon intrudes as combat moves south.

 The United States has hastily dispatched insufficiently trained troops from Japan to join the South Korean army in defending against North Korean invaders.
 As the defenders reel in retreat, American soldiers order the villagers to abandon their homes and head south.
 Some 500 begin the trek, with children on their backs and carts laden with belongings.

 Rumors have spread among American soldiers that North Korean infiltrators are disguised among South Korean refugees.
 As the villagers struggle southward along a railroad track, they are suddenly attacked by American warplanes.
 Many are killed.
 In the ensuing chaos, U.S. soldiers force hundreds of survivors into the underpass of a railroad bridge, and receive orders to fire on them, despite one soldier's communication to his superiors that they are only civilians.
 Over the next three days, in heart-wrenching scenes of carnage, most of the refugees are killed.
 The few survivors, mostly children, emerge from under piles of bodies as the Americans retreat and advancing North Korean soldiers discover the gruesome scene.
 (Survivors estimated 400 people were killed.)

 In the denouement, survivors and villagers who were never trapped under the bridge return to their homes as the tides of war ebb and flow.
 One of the last is a boy, assumed dead by his mother, who has carried his small sister on his back for miles from their southern refuge.
 As the credits roll, A Little Pond ends with a kind of dream sequence in which children and villagers brought back to life sing and applaud the contest theme song they never performed.